-The flow at the South Australian border is approximately 5-6 GL/day.
+The flow at the South Australian border is approximately 5.4 GL/day and will decrease to around 4.6 GL/day over the coming week.
 It comprises:

-- full March Entitlement Flow (6 GL/day);
+- full April Entitlement Flow (4.5 GL/day);

 - plus water for the environment (see below Environmental News); and

 - interstate trade adjustments.

-The flow over Lock 1 is approximately 3-4 GL/day.
+The flow over Lock 1 is approximately 3.4 GL/day and will decrease to around 3 GL/day over the coming week.
 It is important to note that flow forecasts in this advice are based on the information available at the time of preparation.
 Advice may change as new gauging information becomes available or due to rainfall events or changed operations upstream.